2028 Games Services

 Harney's dedication and excellence in the field of Olympic sport management have been acknowledged with the prestigious USOC Olympic Shield Award, a testament to his significant impact on the Olympic movement and international sports.

-Dave’s 21 years of leadership with the US Olympic and Paralympic Committee based at the 150 acre US Olympic Training Center in Chula Vista, CA encompassed a wide spectrum of managing and delivering world class services aligning with the center's vision of becoming an international sport center of excellence.
-His dedication to optimizing venues, creating efficient operational flows, and delivering world-class venues and experiences for athletes and spectators, continues to shape the world of sports and sports facilities management.
-During this time Dave was instrumental with the construction and operation of 2 Olympic replica BMX Racing venues, the Easton Archery Center of Excellence, a USA Volleyball sand volleyball training venue, while leading multiple Olympic Trial and International World Cup events.
-With a remarkable connection to the Olympic Games, Dave's experience and insights have also played pivotal roles within 8 Olympic Games and 2 Pan American Games
+Dave’s 21 years of leadership with the US Olympic and Paralympic Committee at the 150-acre US Olympic Training Center in Chula Vista, CA encompassed a wide spectrum of managing and delivering world class services aligning with the center’s purpose of being an international sport center of excellence.
+Dave held a critical role in the successful operation of multiple sport venues supporting the sports of Archery, Canoe/Kayak, Cycling, Field Hockey, Rowing, Rugby, Soccer, Softball, and Track & Field while supporting sports of Bobsled, Boxing, Climbing, Gymnastics, Skiing, Snowboarding, Swimming, Volleyball, and Water Polo with off site venues.
+His dedication to optimizing venues, creating efficient operational flows, and delivering world-class venues and experiences for athletes and spectators alike continues to shape the world of sports and sports facilities management.

-Gary J. Moy is an accomplished leader in Olympic and Paralympic sport management, specializing in athlete services, village operations, and strategic partnerships.
+• Gary J. Moy is an accomplished leader in Olympic and Paralympic sport management, specializing in athlete services, village operations, and strategic partnerships.
 With extensive experience across several Olympic and Paralympic Games, as well as the Pan American and FISU World University Games, Gary has developed a reputation for operational excellence and international collaboration.
 His expertise spans athlete accommodations, accessibility coordination, and multi-stakeholder engagement, ensuring inclusive and culturally sensitive experiences for athletes and delegations from more than 20 countries across five continents.

 Throughout his career, Gary has held key leadership roles, including serving as Head of Athletes Village Management for the Lake Placid 2023 FISU Winter World University Games and Director of California Operations at USA Volleyball.
 His strategic approach has been pivotal in overseeing multimillion-dollar budgets, leading cross-functional teams, and delivering high-quality training environments and athlete services.
 Gary’s background also includes important roles with the U.S. Olympic Committee, the City of Mission Viejo, and Pepperdine University, where he combined his skills in project management, stakeholder relations, and sports event operations.